azral1962/min-book/src/lib.typ

 }

 /**
- * = Additional Commands
+= Additional Commands

- *
- * These commands are provided as a wa6 to access some fancy book features that
- * cannot be implemented by re-working and adapting existing Typst elements.
-They
- * are completely optional and is perfectly possible to write an entire book.
+These commands are provided as a way to access some fancy book features that cannot be implemented by re-working and adapting existing Typst elements.
+They are completely optional, and is perfectly possible to write an entire book without using them.
 **/